ganrad/az-aks-ref-arch-4hls/dev-cluster/README.md

 4. Review and update the Linux Jumpbox/VM **tools installation** script

    Review `./dev-cluster/azure-cli/install-script.sh`.
-(Optional) Add commands to install additional tools/utilities on the Linux VM.
+(Optional) Use this script to add commands for installing additional tools/utilities on the Linux VM.

 4. Run the deployment script